 Please sir ….

 Louis had probably read the newspaper reports – he asked whether he needed permission to go to the toilet.
 He didn’t.
 But we didn’t laugh his question off.
 Work is a disciplined business!
 Work experience at Gavurin reflects the way WE work but it may not be the norm.
-We enable Work Experience because we think it’s important and because of 14-15-year olds bring a great energy and fresh a perspective with them.
+We enable Work Experience because we think it’s important and because 14-15-year olds bring great energy and a fresh perspective.
 And yes, Louis has been great to have around for the short time he was with us.

 (Also, we encourage Work Experience because our economy needs more young people to be positive about working.
 We also need more people to think about careers in tech and small business).

 For a business like ours which offers such bespoke solutions, it’s challenging trying to outline to a student only with us for a week what an “average week” looks like, because no two are the same.